How to Write a Resume for Twilio

 Strong

-Led an incident response overhaul that introduced automated runbooks and escalation workflows, reducing mean time to resolution (MTTR) from 47 minutes to 14 minutes across 6 production services processing 800M daily events.
+Led an incident-response overhaul introducing automated runbooks and escalation workflows, reducing mean time to resolution from 47 minutes to 14 across 6 production services processing 800M daily events.

-Twilio's platform uptime is critical to its customers' businesses.
-This bullet demonstrates ownership of reliability at scale, proactive improvement rather than reactive firefighting, and a clear before/after metric that shows impact.
+Twilio's uptime is its customers' uptime.
+This shows ownership of reliability at scale, proactive improvement over firefighting, and a clean before/after - and the runbooks nod to 'Write It Down' and 'Draw the Owl' resourcefulness.

 Weak